jandreanalytics/TransactionReconciliationDemo/README.md

   - Structured for QuickSight visualization integration

 The reconciliation system demonstrates both local processing capabilities and cloud integration patterns that would be implemented in a production environment.

+### AWS Implementation Notes

+This project demonstrates AWS integration concepts through S3 connectivity while simulating more advanced AWS services that would be cost-prohibitive in a demonstration context:

+- **Implemented**: Direct S3 integration for data storage and retrieval
+- **Simulated**: Redshift data warehousing using SQLite with similar schema design
+- **Simulated**: QuickSight visualizations using Tableau/local visualization tools
+- **Designed for**: Easy migration to full AWS stack in a production environment

+The reconciliation system is architected to seamlessly transition to enterprise AWS services while avoiding unnecessary costs during development.

 ### Error Detection